-Option Arguments Description -i 0 1 2 3 Select trap instance.
+Option Arguments Description -i 1 2 3 4 Select trap instance.
 NOTE: This option must be present in every snmptrap command if using other options. -c <community></community> Specify a community name or string. -r <receiver ip="" nms=""></receiver> The IPv4/IPv6 address or hostname of the trap receiver. -1 <language></language> The language in which traps will be sent.
 The default language is English.
 See Supported Language Codes for a list of all supported language codes. -t snmpV1 snmpV3 Specify SNMPv1 or SNMPv3.
 The default value is snmpV1. -g enable disable Enable or disable trap generation for this trap receiver.
 The default value is disable. -a enable disable Enable or disable authentication of traps for this trap receiver, SNMPv1 only.
-The default value is disable. -u profile_0 profile_1 profile_2 profile_3 Select the identifier of the user profile for this trap receiver, SNMPv3 only.
+The default value is disable. -u <user name=""></user> Select the user name for this trap receiver, SNMPv3 only.
+NOTE: This must match a user name set for snmpv3 -u. -D Delete the trap receiver for the specified instance.
+For example, snmptrap -i 3 -D ssh

-Example: To enable and configure an SNMPv1 trap for Receiver 1, with a Community Name of myCommunity, receiver 1 IP address of 10.169.118.100, using the default English language, type: snmptrap -i 1 -c myCommunity -r 10.169.118.100 -l english -t snmpV1 -g enable ssh
+Example: To enable and configure an SNMPv1 trap for Receiver 1, with a Community Name of myCommunity, receiver 1 IP address of 10.169.118.100, using the default English language, type: snmptrap -i 1 -c myCommunity -r 10.169.118.100 -l english -t snmpV1 -g enable